ihmeuw/pseudopeople/docs/source/noise/index.rst

     - ---
   * - ``leave_blank``
     - Leave a field blank
-    - For example, forgetting to write your name on the designated line
+    - Forgetting to write your name on the designated line
     - 2
   * - ``choose_wrong_option``
     - Choose the wrong option from a fixed set of options
-    - For example, marking the "Male" box when you meant "Female"
+    - Marking the "Male" box when you meant "Female"
     - 3

 .. todo::